Offset Print

 When you walk into a butcher shop or check out the grocery store meat section.
 White boxes are literally everywhere.
 This is not something random.

 White boxes will give you a lot of options.
 It keeps your text readable.
 Lets you print your ingredients and nutritional facts on them and people will get to read it very easily.
-Plus it clearly tells you it is "clean" which is really important for food.
+Plus, patty boxes & patty papers clearly tell you it is "clean" which is really important for food.

 One box will work for everything.
 Beef, turkey, chicken, fish or any other thing.
 You just need a white box, change your sticker every time you pack something different and you're good to go.
 Ordering stays easy as there will be no mix-ups with wrong boxes on wrong products.